RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/FruitMachine.md

 ## Activity Checklist { .check}

-1. Click the `Scripts` {.blocklightgrey} tab.
++ Click the `Scripts` {.blocklightgrey} tab.

-2. Click `Events`{.blockgrey} and drag a `when flag clicked` { .blockyellow} into the scripts area.
++ Click `Events`{.blockgrey} and drag a `when flag clicked` { .blockyellow} into the scripts area.
 This will be triggered when we click the green flag.

-3. Click the Control tab and add a `forever` { .blockyellow} and attach it so it snaps to the bottom.
++ Click the Control tab and add a `forever` { .blockyellow} and attach it so it snaps to the bottom.

-4. **Click the green flag** in the top right.
++ **Click the green flag** in the top right.
 Notice that a yellow outline is around our script.
 It’s running because we clicked the green flag, which triggers this.

-5. Now click `Looks`{.blockgrey} and drag in a `next costume` { .blockpurple}
++ Now click `Looks`{.blockgrey} and drag in a `next costume` { .blockpurple}

-6. How do we slow it down so it isn’t changing so quickly?
++ How do we slow it down so it isn’t changing so quickly?
 Click the `Control`{.blockgrey} tab and drag in a `wait 1 secs` { .blockyellow}

-7. Adjust the time until it’s repeating at a faster pace (a time of 0.5s looks good).
-What would happen if we didn’t have the `wait 1 secs` { .blockyellow} block?
++ Adjust the time until it’s repeating at a faster pace (a time of 0.5s looks good).

 ```blocks
 when FLAG clicked